 Skip to contents

-A ModelBoot object contains full-model bootstrapped statistics and ALE data for a trained model.
-Full-model bootstrapping (as distinct from data-only bootstrapping) retrains a model for each bootstrap iterations.
-Thus, it is very slow, though more reliable.
+A ModelBoot S7 object contains full-model bootstrapped statistics and ALE data for a trained model.
+Full-model bootstrapping (as distinct from data-only bootstrapping) retrains a model for each bootstrap iteration.
+Thus, it can be rather slow, though it is much more reliable.
 However, for obtaining bootstrapped ALE data, plots, and statistics, full-model bootstrapping as provided by ModelBoot is only necessary for models that have not been developed by cross-validation.
-For cross-validated models, it is sufficient (and much faster) to create a regular ALE object with bootstrapping by setting the boot_it argument there.
+For cross-validated models, it is sufficient (and much faster) to create a regular [ALE()] object with bootstrapping by setting the boot_it argument in its constructor.
 In fact, full-model bootstrapping with ModelBoot is often infeasible for slow machine-learning models trained on large datasets, which should rather be cross-validated to assure their reliability.
 However, for models that have not been cross-validated, full-model bootstrapping with ModelBoot is necessary for reliable results.
 Further details follow below; see also vignette('ale-statistics').

 Usage